Ballet, Beer, Latvian cuisine and Winter mood – The Baltic era of ESIM comes to an end in Riga

 The scientific programme of the school was an exciting and varied mix – there were lectures on glomerulonephritis and obesity as well as on organisational aspects of Internal Medicine.
 Highlights yet again were the now customary Young Internists workshop, delivered this year by Mikko Parry from Finland, and the hands-on ultrasound workshop.
 One of the most educational and enjoyable parts were the cases presented by the residents themselves, ranging from sarcoidosis to pyroglutamic acidosis.

 This was complemented by a well thought-out social programme, allowing us to explore the cultural and culinary delights of Riga.
 The highlight undoubtedly was a visit to the breathtaking ballet ‘Peer Gynt’.
-There was time to explore Riga and to try the famous Black Balsam, and while the residents discovered the local karaoke bars, the faculty sampled some excellent Latvian cuisine.
+There was time to explore Riga and to try the famous Black Balsam and crafted beers, and while the residents discovered the local karaoke bars, the faculty sampled some excellent Latvian cuisine.
 All came together for an excellent gala dinner before saying goodbye after an intense and thoroughly enjoyable week.

 The group connected and interacted incredibly well and their enthusiasm and professionalism gives hope for the future of the specialty and of the European Young Internists movement.